TimotheosS/Cheapest-Phone-Operator-Challenge/README.md

 # Programming-Callenge

-This is a repository for the solution of the Programming Challenge by ValueChecker.net found [here](https://docs.google.com/document/d/1t8BSicFnJellmzg2tBNoAL4hoes3hkyBljowWbBeVrg/edit).
+This is a repository for the solution of the Programming Challenge found [here](https://docs.google.com/document/d/14j6tWiFN5DlfitQrU2AD2VNun71UTNjKDbueK55RDgM/edit?usp=sharing).

 For solving this challenge I used Python3 and the libraries csv and math.